-The Company's corporate headquarters and warehouse facilities are located in Carson, California.
-As of September 28, 2013, we maintained multiple separate leases for the Carson, California facilities.
+The Company's corporate headquarters are located in Carson, California.
 The Company's corporate headquarters has an initial lease term of five years through October 2016, and optional renewals through January 2020.
-The Company also leases warehouse space in Chesapeake, Virginia under an agreement scheduled to expire in June 2016.
-The Company's lease agreement for the office and warehouse space in Independence, Ohio expired on June 30, 2013 and was not renewed by the Company.
+The Company also leased a warehouse in Carson, California, under a month to month agreement, which was permanently closed on July 29, 2014, as discussed in "Note 12 - Restructuring Costs".
+The Company leases warehouse space in Chesapeake, Virginia under an agreement scheduled to expire in June 2016, renewable for an additional thirty six months through June 2019.
 The Company's Philippines subsidiary leases office space under a sixty-three month agreement through May 2015, renewable for an additional sixty months through April 2020.
 As of the date hereof, the Company has not committed to any facilities lease renewals.

-Facility rent expense for the thirteen weeks ended September 28, 2013 and September 29, 2012 was \$496 and \$603, respectively.
-The Company's facility rent expense was inclusive of amounts charged from a related party during the thirteen weeks ended September 28, 2013 and September 29, 2012 of \$94 each period.
-Facility rent expense for the thirty-nine weeks ended September 28, 2013 and September 29, 2012, was \$1,670 and \$1,786, respectively.
-The Company's facility rent expense was inclusive of amounts charged from a related party during the thirty-nine weeks ended September 28, 2013 and September 29, 2012 of \$281 each period.
+Facility rent expense for the thirteen weeks ended June 28, 2014 and June 29, 2013 was \$612 and \$569, respectively.
+The Company's facility rent expense was inclusive of amounts charged from a related party during the thirteen weeks ended June 28, 2014 and June 29, 2013 of \$237 and \$94, respectively.
+Facility rent expense for the twenty-six weeks ended June 28, 2014 and June 29, 2013 was \$1,075 and \$1,174, respectively.
+The Company's facility rent expense was inclusive of amounts charged from a related party in connection with the Company's Carson Warehouse during the twenty-six weeks ended June 28, 2014 and June 29, 2013 of \$331 and \$187, respectively.